fletchjp/CAN1602LONG/README.md

 # CAN1602LONG

+This is a description of the demonstration implementation of the RPC0005 CBUS protocol.

+Please send any comments or requests for information to John Fletcher (M6777) john@bunbury28.plus.com

 ## Long message example with pins and a display

 This code supports a shield with buttons and a display with 2 rows of 16 characters.